Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 Ljörn has a love-hate relationship with his sword.
 Even though he carries it around with him and is willing to use it in self-defence, it reminds him of his dead older brother.
 To cope, he lies to himself that it was given to him directly by his father.

 In a lot of situations, Ljörn seeks peace and doesn't really like war or heated arguments.
 Despite this, he carries his weapons.
-And surprisingly, his death wish, unadmittedly, is to die in a planned battle.
+And surprisingly, his death wish, unadmittedly, is to die in a planned battle before he succumbs to age.

 Ljörn's favourite food is venison, a meat he will devour if cooked well.
 His second favourite food is dried, hard bread with the crust because it's chewy.